-Program Title: CIP Number: 0646030103 Program Length: SOC Code(s): 24 Credit Hours certificate program is part of the Electrical Distribution Technology (60) AAS degree program (0615030204).
-At the completion of rogram, the student will be able to: 01.0 Demonstrate general safe work practices promulgated under federal, state and industry regulationThe student will be able to: 01.01 Discuss and describe the function and mission of OSHA and an employer's Safety Organization.
+Program Title: CIP Number: 0646030303 Program Length: 24 Credit Hours certificate program is part of the Electrical Distribution Technology (60) AAS degree program (0646030304).
+At the completion of program, the student will be able to: 01.0 Demonstrate general safe work practices promulgated under federal, state and industry regulationThe student will be able to: 01.01 Discuss and describe the function and mission of OSHA and an employer's Safety Organization.
 01.02 Research, generally interpret and apply sections of a Safe Work practice manual.
 01.03 Research, generally interpret and apply OSHA safe work practices 01.04 Discuss safe trenching, excavation, shoring and confined space practices.
 01.05 Discuss the applied safe work practices when given a scenario.
 01.06 Discuss safe truck driving and pole and equipment trailer practices.
 01.07 Understand the process of obtaining the State of Florida CDL-A Permit License.
 02.0 Demonstrate rescue, CPR and lifesaving strategies particularly related to the industryThe student will be able to: 02.01 Describe the rescue and life-saving requirement training for line workers under OSHA.
+Describe the rescue and life-saving requirement training for line workers under OSHA.
+Evaluate potential hazards for rescue planning in tailboard sessions.
 02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
 02.03 Identify the standby equipment for job site safety/rescue preparedness.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
+02.03 Identify the standby equipment for job site safety/rescue preparedness.
 02.04 Evaluate safety/rescue equipment for worthiness.
+02.02 Evaluate potential hazards for rescue planning in tailboard sessions.
+02.03 Identify the standby equipment for job site safety/rescue preparedness.
+02.04 Evaluate safety/rescue equipment for worthiness.
 02.05 Evaluate a first aid kit for completeness.
-02.06 Evaluate and administer first aid.
-02.07 Effectively initiate professional lifesaving 911 response in an emergency situation.
-02.08 Describe the processes for organizing a rescue response team.